MatusOllah/gophengine/README.md

 ## Why?

-I made this for a couple of reasons:
+I created GophEngine for several reasons:

-* I wanted to make a easy-to-use Go (my fav programming language) modding API for Friday Night Funkin' (my fav game).
-Something like MinecraftForge but for FNF.
+* To develop an easy-to-use Go modding API for Friday Night Funkin', similar to MinecraftForge but for FNF.
-* I also wanted to fix everything what's wrong with the vanilla FNF engine and add some more features and improvments.
+* To fix issues in the vanilla FNF engine and add new features and improvements.
-* I hate the toxic community & developers and I wanted to make my own FNF clone.
-* As a protest against FNF v0.3.2 .
-  * I made this in response to FNF v0.3.2 (the Weekend 1 update), which introduced highly violent and graphic NSFW/L cutscenes where my favorite character, Boyfriend, is killed, and replaced with Pico.
-These changes significantly alter the tone and experience of the game in a way that many Boyfriend fans, including myself, find upsetting.
+* To foster a positive and non-toxic community around the game without the toxic community and developers, supporting Boyfriend fans and avoiding anti-Boyfriend sentiments.
-  * The purpose of this "fork" is to rollback FNF v0.3.2, to restore Boyfriend and other narrative elements that were negatively impacted and to create a generally "cleaner" version of the game.
+* To remove violent NSFW/L content introduced in FNF v0.3.2, and create a cleaner version of the game.
-* I just wanted to rewrite Friday Night Funkin' in Go.
+* To rewrite Friday Night Funkin' in Go, my favorite programming language.

 ### Why Go?

-Go is my favorite programming language and I don't wanna learn Haxe.
+Go is my favorite programming language, and I prefer it over learning Haxe.

 ## Naming

-"Goph" means Go Gopher (Go programming language mascot) and "Engine" means FNF engine.
+The name "GophEngine" combines "Goph" (representing the Go programming language mascot) and "Engine" (representing the FNF engine).
+It felt more natural and fitting for this project than "funkin-go."

-I wanted to call this funkin-go, but "I made a mod with GophEngine" just sounds more natural than "I made a mod with funkin-go".
+## Features

+* Enhanced privacy with no Newgrounds integration
+* Entirely written in Go with little to no Haxe
+* Family-friendly and welcoming to Boyfriend fans (no NSFW/L content)
+* Small tweaks and optimizations for a smoother and more enjoyable experience
+* A proper options menu for better customization
+* Robust Go modding API for easy modification

 ## Building & installing (from source)